informalsystems/sovereign-ibc/docs/DataRequirements.md

 - `/prover_latestProofDataInfo`: Used as a cheaper convenient endpoint for catching up the relayer to the latest executed DA block and for status checks.

-- `/prover_aggregatedProofsData`: Used to create update client messages, specifically in situations where updating a client for a range of slots or heights surpasses the coverage provided by a single proof, therefore it requires the submission of a list of aggregated proofs.

 - status: Nothing available yet.